 \section{Conclusion and Discussion}

 The existence of extra bundles on square root Lorentz manifold and the self-parallel transportation principle lead us to the Pati-Salam model in curved space-time and the Einstein-Cartan gravity.
-The relations between sheaf quantization method and path integral method is proved.
+The relations between sheaf quantization method and path integral quantization method is proved.
 The prove shows that the sheaf quantization method is consistent with path integral method even the base manifold with curvature.

-The discussions about homology theory, homotopy theroy, chearacteristic class in square root Lorentz manifold will be wonderful.
+The discussions about homology theory, homotopy theory, characteristic class in square root Lorentz manifold will be wonderful.
 The global solutions of square root Lorentz manifold with topologies $S^{1}\times S^{3}$ and $S^{1}\times S^{1}$ of base manifold are interesting.
 The micro support language of sheaf of square root Lorentz manifold might trigger a meaningful collision between mathematic theory and physical theory.